732 Steps | 135 meters | 100 % fun!

-- : Firefighters with connected breathing apparatus start
+- 1:00 pm : Firefighters with connected self contained breathing apparatus (SCBA) start

-- : Firefighters without connected breathing apparatus start
+- 4:30 pm : Firefighters without connected self contained breathing apparatus (SCBA) start

 To make sure you don’t have to wait too long before starting your run, we will divide the starters in each category into smaller blocks to give you a better idea of your exact start time.